Google's Mobile-First Indexing: Everything We Know (So Far)

-Ever since Google first announced that it was experimenting with mobile-first indexing in 2016, there has been a ton of information published.

-Throughout the years, Google has given us bits of new information and updates about how mobile-first indexing works and how to prepare.
+There’s been a lot of information come out about Google’s mobile-first indexing over the last several years — so much that it can be difficult to keep up.

+In this post, you’ll learn about recent updates and what Google is looking for in mobile usability, what it means to have an identical experience on mobile and desktop, how you can meet Google’s expectations of mobile-first best practices, and more.

-The following is a compilation of things we know, so far, about Google’s mobile-first indexing.
+The following is a compilation of things we know about Google’s mobile-first indexing.

-There Is No Separate Index for Mobile
+First Things First: There is No Separate Index for Mobile

-Out of all the things listed about mobile-first indexing, this one is widely known.

-However, it is widely known to those of us in the search community, but it is still a confusing concept to those who are not in our industry.

-Just to ensure there is no misunderstanding, Google has stated that there is not a separate mobile-first index.
+Google has stated that there isn’t a separate mobile-first index.

 Instead, mobile-first indexing means Google primarily uses the mobile version of the webpage for ranking and indexing purposes.